Prickly City by Scott Stantis for July 09, 2021

 2. Missing large

-pepwine about 3 years ago
+pepwine over 3 years ago

 And apparently journalism, the thing were reports follow stories and check sources and don’t intentionally tell lies.